 (Touch your left ear to your left shoulder to see the face in the last one.)
 Notice that the Japanese version doesn’t even show the mouth.
 You can read more about the huge and expressive Japanese emoticon vocabulary in this recent blog.

 Smiling in the Cold War

-Different cultural approaches to smiling have even impacted on international relations at the highest level.
-During the Cold War, with relations already tense between the USSR and the United States, the American readiness to smile was a sticking point for the less smile-ready Soviets.
+Different cultural approaches to smiling have even impacted international relations at the highest level.
+During the Cold War, with tensions high between the USSR and the United States, the American readiness to smile was a sticking point for the less smile-ready Soviets.

 Russian writers have often referenced how perplexing the American smile is to them.
 Maxim Gorky complained that the main thing you see on an American face is teeth.
 Humorist Mikhail Zhvanetsky described Americans as smiling “as if they were plugged into the wall”.
 Several Russian proverbs also illuminate the cultural approach to smiling, such as “To smile/laugh without reason is a sign of idiocy.” [Смех без причины – признак дурачины.]

 There are also some specific situations in which some cultures feel too much smiling is inappropriate and other cultures think there can’t be enough.
 Indian brides haven’t always been seen to smile as much on their wedding day as a Western bride might be seen to.

 With Indian culture valuing female shyness, a more serious expression has traditionally been the norm.
 But that’s changing now as Indian women are becoming more confident and assertive.
 One modern-minded Indian bride clashed with her wedding photographer when he told her to stop smiling so much on the big day.